Ratibus11/template-npm-package/README.md

 Will publish your application current version's documentation on your Github repo's wiki.

-> _To run this functionnality, you must host your repo on Github and have the [wiki service](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) enabled._
+> _To run this functionality, you must host your repo on Github and have the [wiki service](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis) enabled._

 <details>